OpenClaw rebuilding my family's farm website - Here's what surprised me

 transcript = api.fetch('BUKddHPS3pk', languages=['vi'])

-What they didn’t catch: the Zalo icon rendering as a plain letter “Z.” The Zalo button covering the cart checkout when the drawer was open.
-The checkout button scrolling off-screen on mobile.
-A CTA pointing to a 404.
-All four found by opening the site on a phone.
+What they didn’t catch: Zalo icon rendering as a plain “Z.” Zalo button covering the checkout drawer.
+Checkout button off-screen on mobile.
+CTA pointing to a 404.

-The honest capability is more specific than “AI builds your product while you sleep.”
+The honest capability isn’t “AI builds your product while you sleep.”

-What’s new is the collaborator dimension — an agent that reads context, identifies what’s missing, and proposes it before being asked.
-That’s not autocomplete.
-It’s closer to a junior hire who actually thinks about the problem.
+What’s new is the collaborator layer — an agent that reads context, finds what’s missing, and flags it before being asked.
+That’s the part you don’t expect until it happens.

 The riofarm.vn project ran Feb 16–19.
 Live site, real users, real products.
 Not a demo.